VictorGoic0/Sprint-Challenge-React-Smurfs2/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.
+Client-side routing requires everything to be loaded in to render, but will not have to re-render between pages.
+Client-side routing handles routing in the client.
+Server-side routing handles routing in the server.
+You don't need everything loaded in to render a page.
+Instead each page is rendered separately.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+GET, POST, PUT, and DEL.
 - [ ] Mention three tools we can use to make AJAX requests.
+The fetch API, Axios, and Insomnia.

 ## Project Set Up